 North Cape School District values each student's potential to achieve.
 Our Highly Qualified teachers are committed to meeting the needs of each individual student.
 We foster an environment of academic excellence.
 All students, parents, community members, and staff are partners in education.
 We support a climate that is safe, orderly, and a positive learning environment.

 North Cape School District is located in a small, rural community.
 This southeastern Wisconsin school district is located in western Racine County.
 Our students feed into the Waterford Union High School District.
 This one building district has existed since the 1890s.
-Our current district population is 180 students in 4-year-old Kindergarten through Eighth grade.
-Our student population is drawn from three municipalities: Town of Raymond, Town of Dover, and Town of Norway.
+Our current district population is 200 students in 4-year-old Kindergarten through Eighth grade.
+Our student population is drawn from the municipalities of: Union Grove, Franksville, Town of Norway, and Waterford.